-Contact Person: Prof. Alex Doboli Location: Rm 270, CEWITT Bldg tools are installed.
+Contact Person: Prof. Alex Doboli Location: Rm 270, CEWITT Bldg

+The lab is equipped for research in the broad area of electronic system design and design automation.
+The lab contains 2 SUN workstations, 6 PCs, a programmable network of 50 embedded processors, and several microcontroller and FPGA based boards.
+Various IC design software tools, including Cadence and Synopsys tools, are installed.
 The lab has its own library of more than 200 books, 50 Ph.D. thesis, as well as the most relevant research papers published over the last five years.
-Current research projects involve design automation for mixed analog-digital systems and embedded systems for multimedia, sensor network applications and emerging technologies.
+Current research projects involve design automation for mixed analog-digital systems and embedded systems for multimedia, sensornetwork applications and emerging technologies.